-Scoring is available as a report in which the solvency evaluation of the enterprise is given as well as the solvency evaluation of the area and sector where the enterprise performs its core activity which enables the clear positioning of the enterprise in his business environment.
-The report also contains a systematized set of data for the last five reporting years - basic status and financial data, solvency indicators (individual and aggregate), data on financial statements audit, non-liquidity data and data on the prohibition of funds disposal on bank accounts and other important information (position in the field of activity, Z-score, etc.).
+Scoring is available as a report in which the solvency assessment of the enterprise is given as well as the solvency assessment of the area and sector where the enterprise performs its core activity which enables the clear positioning of the enterprise in his business environment.
+The report also contains a systematized set of data for the last five reporting years - basic status and financial data, solvency indicators (individual and aggregate), data on financial statements audit, non-liquidity data and data on the prohibition of funds disposal on bank accounts and other important information (position in the field of activity, Z-score, other data regarding financial statements and audit, etc.).

-Given scoring is valid until the processing of the regular annual financial reports for the next year is completed until the deadline for submitting that reports, defined by the law.
-It can cease to be valid even before this deadline in the case of bankruptcy or liquidation, the occurrence of status changes, in case when number of non-liquidity days of the enterprise indicates need for revision of scoring, as well as due to occurrence of other circumstances that are important for determining the level of scoring evaluation.
+Given scoring is valid until the preliminary aggregate processing of the regular annual financial reports for the next year is completed.
+It can cease to be valid even before this deadline in the case of bankruptcy or liquidation, the occurrence of status changes, in case when number of non-liquidity days of the enterprise indicates need for revision of scoring, due to not submitting the correct documentation, according to regulations, with financial report based on which the solvency evaluation is determined, as well as due to occurrence of other circumstances that are important for determining the level of scoring assessment.

 SBRA publishes Preview of issued scoring which contains an overview of all issued scoring with the termination date of their validity.